heyjaywilson/totalClicked_tut/tutorial/readme.md

----
-title: How to Make a Button with SwiftUI
-published: false
-description: A tutorial for making a button using SwiftUI and XCode 11.
-tags: swift, ios, swiftui, beta
----

 If you are trying to follow along, please know that SwiftUI requires XCode 11 and macOS 10.15, all of which is in developer beta right now.

-This will walk you through how to make a basic iOS app that presents the total number of times a button was tapped.
+This post will walk you through how to make a basic iOS app that counts how many times a button is tapped.

-# 1. Creatre a new project
+# 1. Create a new project

 The first step is to launch XCode and create a new single page iOS application.
-When creating the iOS application, make sure the `Use SwiftUI` button is checked.
+When creating the iOS app, make sure `Use SwiftUI` is checked.

 ![New project](./images/project.png)